Dual Enrollment Assessment Tool

 Domain 1

-Set a shared vision and goals for dual enrollment that prioritize equity
+Set a shared vision and goals for improvement and scale

 Questions

-Senior leaders communicate an explicit commitment to increasing equity in access to and success in dual enrollment and articulate how equitable dual enrollment supports other strategic goals.
+Senior leaders communicate an explicit commitment to increasing access to and success in dual enrollment and articulate how dual enrollment supports other strategic goals.

-The college evaluates existing equity gaps in dual enrollment participation and outcomes and sets targets to close them.
+The college evaluates data on dual enrollment participation and outcomes and sets targets to make improvements.

-College leaders work with the district and high school partners to define purpose, set equity goals for dual enrollment, and form agreements that promote equity.
+College leaders work with the district and high school partners to define purpose, set goals for dual enrollment, and form agreements that promote dual enrollment access.

-The college has developed an equity-minded culture in which administrators, faculty, and staff demonstrate by their actions high expectations that historically underrepresented students of color will thrive in dual enrollment.
+The college has developed a culture focused on both broad access and success in which administrators, faculty, and staff demonstrate by their actions high expectations that all students will thrive in dual enrollment.

 Domain 2